phusion/passenger_apt_automation/README.md

         git checkout master
         git pull
         cd ../..
-        git commit -a -m "Add packaging support for Ubuntu 15.10 Wily" git push
+        git commit -a -m "Add packaging support for Ubuntu 16.04 Xenial" git push

 ### Removing support for a distribution

-In these instructions, we assume that the distribution to be removed is Ubuntu 15.05 "wily".
+In these instructions, we assume that the distribution to be removed is Ubuntu 16.04 "Xenial".
 Update the actual parameters accordingly.

  1. Remove the distribution's definition from `internal/lib/distro_info.rb`, `DEFAULT_DISTROS` constant.
  2. Run `./internal/scripts/regen_distro_info_script.sh`.
  3. Update the package definitions in `debian_specs/`.
 Remove `<% if %>` statements that target only this distribution.
  4. Remove the test box for this distribution.

-     1. Remove `docker-images/setup-testbox-docker-image-ubuntu-15.10`
+     1. Remove `docker-images/setup-testbox-docker-image-ubuntu-16.04`
-     2. Remove `docker-images/testbox-ubuntu-15.10/`
+     2. Remove `docker-images/testbox-ubuntu-16.04/`
      3. Edit `docker-images/Makefile` and remove entries for this distribution's testbox.

  5. Commit and push all changes:

         git add -u docker-images
-        git commit -a -m "Remove support for Ubuntu 15.10 Wily" git push
+        git commit -a -m "Remove support for Ubuntu 16.04 Xenial" git push

  6. Inside the [passenger](https://github.com/phusion/passenger) repository, update the `packaging/debian` submodule (which refers to the `passenger_apt_automation` repository) to the latest commit, then commit the result.
 Assuming you want the submodule to update to the latest `master` branch commit: